 - Associate of Science in Education – 67% of this degree can be completed through distance education/hybrid courses.

-- Associate of Applied Science in Computer Information Systems – 55% of this degree can be completed through distance education/hybrid courses.
+- Associate of Applied Science in Computer Information Systems Technology– 55% of this degree can be completed through distance education/hybrid courses.

 *The above programs include science and/or oral communications courses which are currently only offered as hybrid courses.
 These hybrid courses will require approximately 1/5-1/3 of the course to be completed on campus.
 Please visit with your advisor for more information pertaining to the amount of time required on campus for your specific degree program.